Saturday, June 14, 2025

 • The result is a system that feels prepared, upright, alert—but rigid and fatigued underneath.

-The person is “on,” even when they don’t want to be.
+In plain terms: The person is “on,” even when they don’t want to be.
 Their back is tight.
 Their legs don’t rest fully into the ground.
 There’s a sense that they must stay vertical, stay efficient, stay in motion—or something will fall apart.

 Together, these Yang-side systems organize the body around doing: maintaining readiness, asserting control, projecting forward.
 When balanced with Yin, they support action.
 But when running alone, or in the absence of rest, they produce restlessness, bracing, vigilance, and fatigue—a state of doing without grounding.

-The Essential Conflict: Doing Versus Being
+The Essential Conflict: Do-Be-Do-Be-Do

-Conclusion: The Return to Being (Revised)
+Conclusion: The Return to Being

 References